thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 8. Locate the log file that was generated, and send it to ThoughtSpot Support with a description of the problem.

-## On Linux or solaris
+## Enable ODBC logs on a Linux or Solaris workstation

-To do this on Linux or Solaris, follow these instructions.
+To enable logging on Linux or Solaris, follow these instructions:

-To enable ODBC logs:

 1. Navigate to the directory where you installed ODBC.
 2. Open the `odbc.ini` file in a text editor.